Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Discussion

+While the anthropogenic origin of the modern global warming is well-established~\citep{Masson-Delmotte2021}, it is merely a ``symptom'' of a positive energy imbalance~\citep{Schuckmann2016}.
+By extending the record of energy budget variability to 850, our reconstruction reveals that the current rate of energy gain, which is the fundamental driver of global climate change~\citep{Mauritsen2025,Schuckmann2016,Trenberth2014}, is unprecedented in the last millennium.
+Specifically, the energy imbalance over any 20-yr period after 1990, and possibly already after 1915, exceeds any 20-yr average over 850--1850.
+Moreover, the 2001--2025 energy imbalance trend is unprecedented among all 25-yr EEI trends in our reconstruction, and is in the 97th percentile of last-millennium model variability (Section~4\ref{sec:context-recent-eei}).

-By comparing the spatial structure of the radiation trends (Figs.~\ref{fig:lm_trend_map_eei} and S11), we can infer the physical processes involved.
+By comparing the spatial structure of the radiation trends (Fig.~S14d--f), we can speculate on the physical processes involved.
 The OLR trend is negative almost everywhere, presumably due to the Planck feedback.
-Superimposed is a La Niña-like response (cf. Fig.~\ref{fig:sst_toa_corr_example}), with a westward shift of the Indo--Pacific convection region toward the Maritime Continent, causing negative OLR trends in regions with enhanced deep convection~\citep{Hartmann2016}.
-The increased EEI south of the convective region points to a southward shift of the Intertropical Convergence Zone accompanying the westward shift, likely because the SH cools less and thus more heat is transported northward~\citep[e.g.,][]{Donohoe2013}.
-In addition to these shifts, the RSR and EEI have trends in the subtropical east Pacific and Atlantic, likely associated with the subtropical stratus decks.
-Northeast Pacific low cloud cover appears enhanced and thus more reflective, while southeast Pacific and Atlantic low clouds appear somewhat suppressed.
-There also is a clear-sky RSR contribution from enhanced Antarctic sea ice (Fig.~S11a).
+Superimposed is an El Niño-like response, with an eastward shift of the Indo--Pacific convection region toward the Central Pacific~\citep{Hartmann2016}, causing negative OLR trends in regions with enhanced deep convection and positive OLR trend over the West Pacific Warm Pool.
+The shift is likely driven by west Pacific cooling, which moves the ascending branch of the Walker circulation to the east (Fig.~S14b).
+In addition to this shift, the EEI has trends in the subtropical east Pacific, likely associated with the subtropical stratus decks.
+There is also a clear-sky RSR contribution from anomalous Antarctic sea-ice area (Fig.~S13a).